ppasquier/TRT_SInterp/README.md

 ## Reference
 Please, cite this work as:

-Pasquier, P., 2014.
+1. Pasquier, P., 2014.
 Stochastic interpretation of thermal response test with TRT-SInterp.
 Computers & Geosciences.

 ## Additional references
 Additional information on TRT_SInterp can be found in the following references :

 1. Pasquier, P. & Marcotte, D., 2013.
 Joint Use of Quasi-3D Response Model and Spectral Method to Simulate Borehole Heat Exchanger.
 Geothermics.
 2. Pasquier, P. & Marcotte, D., 2012.
 Short-term simulation of ground heat exchanger with an improved TRCM.
 Renewable Energy, 46, pp.92–99.
+3. Jacques, L., Pasquier, P., Marcotte, D.  Influence of Measurement and Model Error on Thermal Response Test Interpretation, in: Proceedings of the World Renewable Energy Congress 2014, London, United Kingdom.
+2014.
-3. Claesson, J. & Javed, S., 2011.
+4. Claesson, J. & Javed, S., 2011.
 An analytical method to calculate borehole fluid temperatures for timescales from minutes to decades.
 In ASHRAE Annual Conference.
 Montréal, Canada, p.
 10.
-4. Marcotte, D. & Pasquier, P. 2008.
+5. Marcotte, D. & Pasquier, P. 2008.
 On the estimation of thermal resistance in borehole conductivity test.
 Renewable Energy, vol. 33, p.
 2407-2415. doi:10.1016/j.renene.2008.01.021
-5. Marcotte, D. & Pasquier, P., 2008.
+6. Marcotte, D. & Pasquier, P., 2008.
 Fast fluid and ground temperature computation for geothermal ground-loop heat exchanger systems.
 Geothermics, 37(6), pp.651–665.
-6. Hellström, G., 1991.
+7. Hellström, G., 1991.
 Ground Heat Storage.
 Thermal Analysis of Duct Storage Systems.
 Part I Theory.
 University of Lund,  Sweden.
-7. Bennet, J., Claesson, J. & Hellström, G., 1987.
+8. Bennet, J., Claesson, J. & Hellström, G., 1987.
 Multipole Method to Compute  the Conductive Heat Flows to and between Pipes in a Composite Cylinder, Lund, Sweden: University of Lund, Department of Building Technology and Mathematical Physics.